neuefische/web-exercises/sessions/react-state-3/journal-app-form/README.md

 - In `handleSubmit` gather the values of all input fields.
 (Hint: you can use `new FormData()` for this.)
 - Don't forget to prevent the default form behavior when submitting.
 - In `handleSubmit` create an object with the keys `motto` and `notes` containing the fields' values.
-- Call `onAddEntry` and pass the object
+- Call `onAddEntry` and pass the object.
 - Make sure to reset the form after submitting.

 Nice job!
 The component can now inform its parent when an entry should be added! 🚀